In this useful overview, we will explain how to understand the results of your Local Search Grid report.

 Links: This is the number of backlinks the competitor has (according to Moz) that point to the web domain listed as the website on their Google Business Profile (formerly known as Google My Business).

 Authority: This score is a measure taken from Moz.
 The higher the Authority score the higher the ranking potential of the competitor's website.

 Reviews: Gives you the number of customer reviews the competitor has on Google.

 Rating: Lets you know the competitor’s average star rating on Google.

-Primary Category: Gives you the primary category a competitor is using in their Google My Business profile.
+Primary Category: Gives you the primary category a competitor is using in their Google Business Profile.

-Additional Categories: Gives you the additional categories that a competitor is using in their Google My Business profile.
+Additional Categories: Gives you the additional categories that a competitor is using in their Google Business Profile.